toggledbits/PluginTools/README.md

 ### Step Five: Global Change #2 -- Plugin Name

-Simple: *in each file*, global change the string "PluginBasic" to the compact name you used in step **three**.
+Simple: *in each file*, global change the string "PluginBasic1" to the compact name you used in Step **Three**.
 That is, change the search string to the same as that you used in all the filenames.

 ### Step Six: Other Code Changes and Checks

-Make the following change in the I_ implementation file:

-* Change the value of the `PLUGIN_MODULE_NAME` variable to the name of your Lua main module.
-This is generally just the name of your implementation Lua file (e.g. L_HuaweiRouter1.lua) without the `.lua` suffix: `L_HuaweiRouter1`.

-Make the following additional code changes in your L_ file (the Lua implementation module--do NOT modify the L_PFB_ file!):
+Make the following code changes in your L_ file (the Lua implementation module--do NOT modify the `L_PluginBasicFramework.lua` file!):

 * Change the definition of `_PLUGIN_NAME` to the friendly name of your plugin (spaces etc. OK here)
 * Make sure `_PLUGIN_COMPACT` has the same *compact name* that was used in steps three and five above.